EricGebhart/Simple_Process_REPL/README.md

 #### Reusable parts to make stuff with.

-So instead of a run it once kind of application, this is a tool that can be used to interactively create a run it once kind of application.

 The idea was to keep it as simple to use and code as possible, even if a bit painful.
 Everything had to be configurable, and new process pieces needed to be easy to make.